paulinho-16/MEIC-ASSO/docs/notification.md

 This route is used so that a user can ignore notification topics.

 It requires 1 parameter in the body:
-- topicArray - An array of strings that are topic names the user intends on ignoring.
+- topics - An array of strings that are topic names the user intends on ignoring.

 ### PATCH `/config/:user`
 This route is used so that a user stops ignoring notification topics.

 It requires 1 parameter in the body:
-- topicArray - An array of strings that are topic names.
+- topics - An array of strings that are topic names.

 # Design
 ## Error Report